usyless/Derpibooru-Tag-Autocomplete/README.md

   - `,`, `AND`, `&&`, `OR`, `||`, `-`, `!`, `NOT`, `()`

 ## Settings
-- You can change the match mode from any match in the search to just matching the start of the tags
+- Change match mode from any match in the search to just matching the start of the tags
-- You can disable the searching of special tags, such as score:, created_at:, etc.
+- Toggle searching of special tags, such as score:, created_at:, etc.
+- Displayed results count
 - If you enable the local autocomplete you need to make sure to provide a valid tags file
 - The tags file is a csv of format `{tag name},{tag count},"{tag aliases separated by commas inside quotes}"`